openafsfoundation/openafsfoundation.org/about/index.md

 We expect our activities for accomplishing our mission to be diverse, but our vision includes that the OpenAFS Foundation facilitate the following:

-1. In order to attract and increase the community of OpenAFS users, the Foundation plans to:
+1. In order to attract and increase the community of OpenAFS users, The Foundation plans to:

     1. Offer OpenAFS and associated technologies to all members of the general